ArminKuburas/ft_printf/README.md

 ### Inspirations-and-thank-you
 I have to thank a lot of people who made it possible that I came as far as I have.
 Thank you to the wonderful bocal team at Hive Helsinki for supporting me through this journey.
 Thank you to so many of the amazing students there as well.
 It is a wonderful community that is full of such great and supportive people.
 Special thanks go to:
 - Carlos from Hivers 4.
 I will try to link you guys later but for now thank you!
-- Alex the Greek!
+- Mike the Greek!
 Also from Hivers 4.
 Very cool guy to talk to.
 - David Horvath from Hivers 5.
 Same cohort.
 You are such an amazing dude!
 You help me realize the things I can't see.
 I learn so much from you.
 Thank you as always.
 - Of course my wonderful fiancee.
 Her love and kindness always brighten my day and push me forward.
 - To Oluwaseun from Hivers 5.
 You are a great friend to have and it is always nice chatting with you.
 Thank you for always being a good friend.